-In 1990, Congress enacted the Children's Television Act (CTA) to increase the amount of educational and informational programming for children available on television.
-The CTA requires each broadcast television station in the United States to serve the educational and informational needs of children through its overall programming, including programming specifically designed to serve these needs (“core programming”).
-It also limits the amount of time broadcasters and cable operators can devote to advertisements during children's programs.
+The Children's Television Act requires each U.S. broadcast television station to air programming specifically designed to serve the educational and informational needs of children.
+It also limits the amount of time broadcasters, cable operators, and satellite providers can devote to advertisements during children's programs.

 Core programming is specifically designed to serve the educational and informational needs of children 16 years of age and under, including the child's intellectual/cognitive or social/emotional needs.
 In addition, core programming: